 Salvation is a work of fiction

 Tonight, my posture was religious.
-I gripped the bowl like a pew, my mouth wide, screaming for a peace that would not arrive, at least not until two in the afternoon the next day.
+I gripped the bowl like a pew, my mouth wide, not praying so much as begging, screaming for a peace that would not arrive, at least not until two in the afternoon the next day.

-Long before bar bathrooms and the soft-but-calculated machinery of modern self-improvement, there was the binary carved into us like an early scripture: the Virgin and the Vulva, Madonna and Whore.
+Long before bar bathrooms and the soft-but-calculated machinery of modern self-improvement, there was a binary carved into us like an early scripture: the Virgin and the Whore, Madonna and Vulva.

 And yet there I was, kneeling in a bathroom that smelled like it had never once witnessed repentance, only regret.
 What was I regretting in that moment?
 The tequila?
 The beer?
-My aging body?
+My ageing body?
 I settled on the final cigarette.
 And what did that make me in the old script of things?
 A whore?
-The virgin?
+A virgin?
+Neither role seemed to apply once the performance had collapsed.
+There was no audience left to reward restraint or punish excess, only the body and what it refused to hold.

 We pretend salvation is found in detoxes after a pack of cigarettes and a shared gram of coke, in mood boards meant to disguise our lack of ambition, in trading our calories for martinis.
-The sacred and the profane circle each other inside a woman’s temper,
+We rehearse restraint like virtue and call it discipline.
+The sacred and the profane circle each other inside a woman’s temper, each demanding to be seen, neither offering relief.
+One promises cleanliness, the other honesty, and both require the body to behave.

 The Virgin is praised for existing without choice.
 The Whore is condemned for the evidence of her life.
+One is absolved through absence, the other through confession.
 Yet neither mythology accounts for the woman bent over a toilet, or walking past a mourning family at church while still sweating cranberry-flavoured vodka from the night before.
+There is no category for her, only correction.
+She is expected to disappear quietly or repent beautifully.

-Even on the bathroom floor, I felt the faint, absurd awareness of performance, my hair falling a certain way, the way my eye’s turned a pretty shade of green when they watered, the way my lipstick had stained my lips.
-The thumbprint of the broken toilet rim marked the inside of my palm, and I finally laughed at the joke, the one that had taken me years to understand.
+Even on the bathroom floor, I felt the faint, absurd awareness of performance.
+My hair fell a certain way.
+My eyes turned a pretty shade of green when they watered.
+My lipstick stained my lips just enough to look intentional.
+I was still arranging myself for judgment, even here, still offering a legible version of ruin.
+The thumbprint of the broken toilet rim marked the inside of my palm, and I laughed at the joke.

 When I first met my boyfriend, I had the unromantic thought: I shaved my pussy clean for you.